Ethiopia–Italy relations

-Ethiopia–Italy relations refers to the current and historical relationship between Ethiopia and Italy.
+Ethiopia–Italy relations are the current and historical relations between Ethiopia and Italy.

 History

 Modern Italian colonial ambitions into Ethiopia began in the 1880s.
 This was eventually followed by the Italo-Ethiopian War of 1887–1889, in which Italy occupied the Ethiopian territory in present-day Eritrea, founding the colony of Italian Eritrea.
 Years later, the disputed Treaty of Wuchale led to the First Italo-Ethiopian War between 1894 and 1896, where the Ethiopians (supported by Russia and France) successfully fought off European expansion.
 The peace of Addis Ababa after the defeat of the Italian troops in Adua in 1896, was the beginning of the Ethiopian independence.

 The Ethiopian territory included the territory conquered by Menelik II and the borders were agreed with the major regional powers: France, Great Britain and Egypt.
 Moreover, a series of Treaties regulated the relations with Italy, which established the borders between Ethiopia and Eritrea as well as Somalia.
 However, some territories belonged to Somalia for an ethnic reason, so the fact that Ethiopia had occupied and incorporated them caused tensions in the regional relations.

 The emperor Haile Selassie, who was the crown prince since 1916 and succeeded to the throne in 1930, strengthened the international legitimisation of Ethiopia, by implementing an open-door policy, which was established with the entry in the League of the Nations of Ethiopia in 1923.